 I am a Sudanese; from Nubian-Fadicca local nation/ tribe, resident in Khartoum, Sudan.

-You may describe me as a political activist; Liberal non-ethnic Nationalist; Africanist; Swadeshi believer; secular humanist; Anti-globalism; Anti-liberal democracy.
+You may describe me as a Political activist; history scholar; conservative non-ethnic Nationalist; Africanist; Swadeshi believer; Anti-globalism; Anti-liberal democracy.

 Professionally, I am a civil engineer; my business interests include: optimum-cost housing; development of appropriate technologies; computer; and small finance.